|

 Our dancers love to perform!

-When area malls began encouraging local groups to perform during the holiday season, Debbie wanted to sign her team up, but the few dance groups Debbie saw performed dances from their spring recitals.
-Purple and orange sequin costumes with choreography to rap and pop just didn't fit the Christmas spirit.
+When area malls began encouraging local groups to perform during the holidays, Debbie wanted to sign her team up, but the few dance groups Debbie saw were performing dances from their spring recitals.
+Purple and orange sequin costumes with choreography to rap and pop music just didn't fit the Christmas spirit.

-Based on the clean-cut "Debbie skirts" we wore for our summer shows, Debbie created an entire show featuring holiday musical favorites.
+Based on the clean-cut "Debbie skirts" we had worn for our summer shows, Debbie created an entire show featuring holiday musical favorites.

 We had Frosty, and Santa, and snow--yippee!